Open Letter to Teenage Girl Survivors of Sexual Assault and Those Who Know Them

-If you are over 16, you are most welcome to join Pandora's Aquarium.
+You are most welcome to join Pandy’s.
 We have many members who were or are in the same situation as you, and they will give you support.

 You are beautiful, you are worthwhile.
 Even if you can’t believe that right now, I do.
 You deserve support.
 You can heal, sweetheart, believe me.

 For adults in contact with abused teenage girls:

 Sexual assault extracts a most grievous cost in the lives of teenage girls.
 Like me, you probably find it appalling that teenage girls are sexually assaulted, judged, disbelieved and their pain ignored.
 When you see signs like the above in a teenage girl, please try to talk to her sensitively and gently about sexual assault, and assist her in seeking professional help.
 If you don’t feel that you understand how to deal with sexual assault, a rape crisis service can give you guidance.
 Even if she doesn’t want to talk about it right away, she will at least know you care.
 You may save her a lot more pain – and you may even save her life.

 For teenagers in contact with abused teenage girls: